DefGuard/docs/deployment-strategies/terraform.md

 * `cookie_insecure`: Set to `true` if you are using HTTP instead of HTTPS.
 This is not recommended for production environments.
 * `default_admin_password`: The default password for the admin user.
 This should be changed after the first login.
 * `proxy_grpc_port`: The gRPC port for Defguard Core to connect to the proxy.
 This must match the `grpc_port` variable in the proxy module.
-* `proxy_url`: The URL at which Defguard Proxy will be accessible.
+* `proxy_url`: The URL at which Defguard Edge will be accessible.
 This must match the `proxy_url` variable in the proxy module.
 This will be displayed to the user in the web UI when adding a new device.
 * `vpn_networks`: A list of VPN networks that should be created.
 For every network, a new gateway will be created.
 See the [VPN networks configuration](terraform.md#vpn-networks-configuration) section for more details on how to configure the VPN networks.
 * `db_details`: A map containing the database configuration.
 It must contain the following:
   * `name`: The name of the PostgreSQL database to be created for Defguard.
   * `username`: The username for the PostgreSQL database.
   * `password`: The password for the PostgreSQL database user.
   * `port`: The port on which the PostgreSQL database will listen.
-* `proxy_address`: The IP address of the Defguard Proxy instance.
+* `proxy_address`: The IP address of the Defguard Edge instance.
 Ideally this should be a private address, as it will be used for internal communication between the core and proxy components.
 * `gateway_secret`: The secret used to authenticate the gateways with the core.
 This should be a random string of 64 characters.
 It is used to ensure that only authorized gateways can connect to the core instance.
 This secret must match the secret provided in the `gateway_secret` variable in the gateway module.
 * `network_interface_id`: The ID of the network interface that should be attached to the Defguard Core instance.
 This is used to ensure that the core instance has a private IP address in the same VPC as the proxy and gateways.

 #### Proxy module

-The proxy module is responsible for setting up the Defguard Proxy.
+The proxy module is responsible for setting up the Defguard Edge.

 It accepts the following variables:

-* `url`: The URL at which Defguard Proxy will be accessible.
+* `url`: The URL at which Defguard Edge will be accessible.
-* `grpc_port`: The gRPC port for Defguard Proxy to communicate with core.
+* `grpc_port`: The gRPC port for Defguard Edge to communicate with core.
 This is used only for internal communication.
-* `http_port`: The HTTP port on which the Defguard Proxy web server will listen.
+* `http_port`: The HTTP port on which the Defguard Edge web server will listen.
 Note that setting port to `80` is not possible out of the box, as the Defguard service would require root privileges on the host machine, which it does not have by default.

 #### Gateway module